aviaryan/awesome-no-login-web-apps/CONTRIBUTING.md

 # Contributing

 Hey, thanks for considering contributing to this list.
 I really appreciate it.

-Following are a few pointers to help you in the task.
+Please follow the following guidelines when submitting a PR -

-* Please read the introduction in README and make sure your addition(s) are valid for this list.
+* Read the introduction in README and make sure your addition(s) are valid for this awesome list.
-* Description about links should give an account of the outstanding features of the item, if any.
-It should also highlights major short-comings of the item if needed.
+* Description about links should give an account of the outstanding features and major short-coming of the item, if any.
 * Description should end without a full-stop.
-* Add `[Account]` type listing only when there is no comparable alternative available that works without login.
+* Add a `[Account]` type listing only when there is no comparable alternative available that works without login.

+And if you are in doubt, don't hesitate to open an issue and we will talk over it.

+Thanks